-When thinking about what experiences I had that would qualify as ‘out of my comfort zone’ for the purposes of this article, I found myself questioning if I even had any.
+When thinking about what experiences I had that would qualify as “out of my comfort zone” for the purposes of this article, I found myself questioning if I even had any.
 The many Instagram accounts and travel blogs I followed before leaving had me expecting that I would be wistfully observing jaw-droppingly beautiful surroundings almost daily.

 Granted, this did happen many times throughout the trip.
 Standing in Badwater Basin in Death Valley National Park, the lowest point in North America (at a balmy 49 degrees Celsius) in the middle of expansive salt flats, was surreal and felt like I was on another planet.
-I did begin to look a lot closer at where I placed my feet however, after reading in our friendly visitor brochure that scorpions frequent the flats also...
-‘Death Valley’ really is a terrible choice of name, one that basically invites an overactive imagination of what would happen if our petrol really had run out in the middle of the valley, as we feared would be the case when noticing the petrol levels dropping unnervingly quickly.
+I did begin to look a lot closer at where I placed my feet, however, after reading in our friendly visitor brochure that scorpions frequent the flats.
+Also...
+“Death Valley” is a terrible choice of name, one that invites an overactive imagination of what would happen if our petrol really had run out in the middle of the valley, as we feared would be the case when noticing the petrol levels dropping unnervingly quickly.
 (Because who actually follows the ranger’s advice of entering with a full tank of gas?
 And who would subsequently pay the exorbitant prices on offer at the lone gas station in the valley?)

-This includes the experience, common to many a travelling Kiwi, of foreigners’ incorrect assumptions about where New Zealand really is.
-Or isn’t (depending on whether they think we are a indeed a fictitious country.)
-The blank, friendly smile of someone when you’ve just introduced where you’re from, the “you’re by Scotland/England/ [insert geographically incorrect location here]…” comments are well known amongst those that have left our shores.
+The travel clichés did come to fruition—the realisation that “the world is so big yet so small at the same time” and that you “learn so much about yourself when travelling”.
+The vast expanse of America, for example, let alone the rest of the world, is something at which to be marvelled.
+However, it can also reveal the few degrees of separation between us all, as well as the shared knowledge and experiences amongst us.
+This includes the experience, familiar to many a travelling Kiwi, of foreigners’ incorrect assumptions about where New Zealand is.
+Or isn’t (depending on whether they think we are indeed a fictitious country).
+The blank, friendly smile of someone when you’ve just introduced where you’re from, the “you’re by Scotland/England/ [insert geographically incorrect location here]…” comments are well-known amongst those that have left our shores.

 A few days later, a handful of port-a-loos had appeared, as well as tents, blankets, food and bottled water from volunteers.
-The government had provided no tangible support, but the ring of heavily padded policemen surrounding the station remained.
+The government had provided no tangible support, but the ring of heavily padded police officers surrounding the station remained.
 I remember standing amongst these exhausted, desperate and brave people, at a loss to understand why they were being treated so poorly.
-The feelings of outrage, despair and frustration that I felt for them I hope to never forget.
+The feelings of outrage, despair and frustration that I felt for them I hope never to forget.
 It was not an uplifting moment of the trip, but it was a powerful reminder of what happens when we stop attempting to understand and empathise.